SystemsApproach/private5g/cloud.rst

 the Production clusters once the Staging deployments give us confidence that the upgrade is reliable.

-This is a simplified depiction of what happens in practice.
-In general, there can be more than two distinct versions of the cloud software deployed at any given time.
+This is a simplified depiction of what happens.
+In practice, there can be more than two distinct versions of the cloud software deployed at any given time.
 One reason this happens is that upgrades are typically rolled out incrementally (e.g., a few sites at a time over an extended period of time), meaning that even the production system plays a role in “staging” new releases.
 For example, a new version might first be deployed on 10% of the production machines, and once it is deemed reliable, is then rolled out to the next 25%, and so on.
 The exact rollout strategy is a controllable parameter, as described in more detail in Section 4.4.

 Finally, two of the CI stages shown in :numref:`Figure %s
 <fig-cicd>` identify a *Testing* component.
 One is a set of